bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 ## Alternative Point Representations and Addition Laws

 We use coordinates based on extended twisted Edwards coordinates
-[TwistedRevisited]: the tuple (X, Y, Z, T) with Z nonzero and Z * T = X * Y corresponds to a point (x, y) satisfying x = X/Z and y = Y/Z. The point at infinity is (0,1,1).
-The following slight variants are used in the optimized scalar multiplication algorithm in order to save computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta*Tb; representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT);
+{{TwistedRevisited}}: the tuple (X, Y, Z, T) with Z nonzero and Z \* T = X \* Y corresponds to a point (x, y) satisfying x = X/Z and y = Y/Z. The point at infinity is (0,1,1).
+The following slight variants are used in the optimized scalar multiplication algorithm in order to save computations: point representation R1 is given by (X,Y,Z,Ta,Tb), where T=Ta\*Tb; representation R2 is (N, D, E, F) = (X+Y,Y-X,2Z,2dT);
 representation R3 is (N, D, Z, T) = (X+Y,Y-X,Z,T); and representation R4 is (X,Y,Z).
 R2 representation was introduced in {{Ed25519}} to
-accelerate additions.
+accelerate repeated additions of the same point.
+Converting between these representations is straightforward.

 A point doubling (DBL) takes an R4 point and produces an R1 point.
-For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point, and then use it to define a point addition (ADD) which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
-Exposing these operations and the multiple representations helps save time during table precomputation and multiexponentation by avoiding redundant computations.
-Conversion between point representations is straightforward.
+For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point.
+This can be used to implement an opperation ADD which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
+Exposing these operations and the multiple representations helps save time by avoiding redundant computations.

 Below, we list the explicit formulas for the required point operations.
 These formulas were adapted from {{Twisted}} and {{TwistedRevisited}}.